melezhik/outthentic-dsl/README.md

 ## Outthentic client

 Client is a external program using DSL API.
-There are two existed outthentic clients:
+Existed outthentic clients:

 * [swat](https://github.com/melezhik/swat)
 * [outthentic](https://github.com/melezhik/outthentic)

+More clients wanted (: , please write me if you have one!

 # Outthentic entities